jhonvo/BasicsJava/README.md

 # BasicsJava
+Objectives: <br>
+Implement the Basic 13 algorithms in java. <br>
+Practice Array and ArrayList. <br>
+Practice loops. <br>
-Objectives: Implement the Basic 13 algorithms in java.
-Practice Array and ArrayList.
-Practice loops.
-Understand the difference between printing and returning a value from a method.
+Understand the difference between printing and returning a value from a method. <br>
 Create your own testing file, and write test cases.